 - Customers without a library membership can use the computers with a temporary account.

 - Library staff will assist customers in searching for suitable sites.
 Staff assistance in these situations follows the terms laid down in the Library reference service policy.

-- As defined in the Care of children in libraries policy, parents and caregivers, not librarians, are responsible for supervising their dependent’s activities in the Library, including their use of the internet.
+- As defined in the Care of children and youth in libraries policy, parents and caregivers, not librarians, are responsible for supervising their dependent’s activities in the Library, including their use of the internet.